kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 the shape and rate parameters of the family of Gamma distributions.
 The observed data are the daily hospital admission counts and daily discharge/death counts (derived from admission and midnight census counts).
-The probabilistic assumptions of the model stipulates the random delay between hospital admission and discharge/death.
+The probabilistic assumptions of Model 2 stipulates the random delay between hospital admission and discharge/death.

 Observed variables: